rajeshr264/bolt-beginner-hands-on-lab/03-running-commands/README.md

     Successful on 2 nodes: localhost:55985,localhost:2202
     Ran on 2 nodes in 0.82 seconds
     ```

+2. Run the following command to get the Host Id.

     ```
     bolt command run "Get-Host" --nodes win_nodes